5 Lessons to Create a Killer Film Score

 One of the best Pixar movies, Up, also had the score composed by Giacchino who picked up an Oscar for his work.
 He described his thought process incomposing the Up film score:

 What you have to do is spend time celebrating this couple’s life together.
 But by doing so, you’re setting people up to be completely sad when the inevitable happens.
 So, it was about building an idea and theme that kept coming back in different ways.

 Michael Giacchino was also lucky enough to be involved in one of the biggest film franchises in history – Star Wars!
 He was asked to compose the score for Rogue One which was a massive success in the box office and the soundtrack was amazing!

-In a recent interview Giacchino says he “tends to go for the emotional heart of the story” – rather than overpowering the audience and pushing them away, it speaks to them and draws them in.
+In one interview Giacchino says he “tends to go for the emotional heart of the story” – rather than overpowering the audience and pushing them away, it speaks to them and draws them in.

 He also says that when composing Start Wars Rogue One he wanted to give a nod to the past to remind the audience what universe they were in.

 MA in Scoring FIlm, TV & Interactive media